spaelling/pim-cli/README.md

 Example: Directory Reader and Reader (Azure) on the pseudo-root management group for 8 hours, Owner on Subscription X, Key Vault Administrator on specific Key Vault and Storage Blob Data Contributor on 3 different Storage Accounts for 4 hours, using different justifications.

-This could be the daily scenario for both working with some low privileged broad access and access for working on a specific project.
+This could be the daily driver for both working with some low privileged broad access and access for working on a specific project.
 Activating those roles in the Azure Portal would take 10 minutes or more, each day.

 ## TODO